erlhuang/foodconsensus-backend/README.md

     "motionId": 1
 }
 ```
 The fields voteId (the choice they select) will automatically be set to null.
-The owner id is automatically mapped in the backend
-in accordance to the user session (Which is still a WIP)
+The owner id is automatically mapped in the backend in accordance to the user session.